 8. Get the Sale in Writing

-Just because someone has given you a verbal ‘yes' doesn't mean that your job is done.
+Just because someone has given you a verbal ‘yes' doesn't mean your job is done.
 Once you get the go ahead, it's time to get it in writing.
 And pronto.
-Don't delay and get that contract in front of them as quickly as possible (without being too pushy...)

-When in the middle of the buying process, people have a nasty habit of changing their minds.
+When they're in the middle of the buying process, people have a nasty habit of changing their minds.
 They'll either have second thoughts, will start doing research to find a ‘better' deal, or will come across unexpected events that make the purchase not such a good idea anymore.
 The key is to narrow the gap between interest, verbal agreement, and signing on the dotted line.

 9. Be Prepared for Failure

-Being prepared for failing at the last hurdle is a key part of becoming a fully fledged salesperson who can take the hits as well as the wins.
-In fact, even the best in the business will see more rejections than successful deals.
+So toughen up!
 If you haven't managed to close, move on to the next one without carrying the baggage of failure.
 Pick yourself up, dust yourself off, and try again.

 If you'd like to learn more about selling skills, why not take a look at how we can help?